alexburgos/react-bootstrap-webpack-kit/README.md

 Very simple starter kit for building React apps using React Bootstrap.

 ######Features
-  -Bundled with Webpack and hot reloading enabled through webpack-dev-server.
+  - Bundled with Webpack and hot reloading enabled through webpack-dev-server.

-  -JSX and ES2015 ready using Babel presets (included in .baberlrc).
+  - JSX and ES2015 ready using Babel presets (included in .baberlrc).

-  -Sass ready with node-sass and imported bootstrap stylesheet
+  - Sass ready with node-sass and imported bootstrap stylesheet

-  -Vanilla Javascript ready, no need for jQuery!
+  - Vanilla Javascript ready, no need for jQuery!

+  - Uses ES6 modules to import multiple components into main.js

 ######Instructions
-  -Clone or download folder
+  - Clone or download folder

-  -Run `npm install`
+  - Run `npm install`

+  - `npm run build` will do a simple build

-  -`npm run dev` will start webpack server and watch for file changes
+  - `npm run dev` will start webpack server and watch for file changes

-  -`npm run build` will do simple build